What is Cybersecurity?

 4. Maintaining Access

-The goal of this stage is to see if the vulnerability can be used to achieve a persistent presence in the exploited system long enough for a bad actor to gain in-depth access.
+This stage aims to see if you can use the vulnerability to achieve a persistent presence in the exploited system long enough for a bad actor to gain in-depth access.
 The idea is to imitate advanced persistent threats, which often remain in a system for months to steal an organization’s most sensitive data.

 5. Analysis